jperaltac/mandelbrot-deep-zoom/README.md

 ## Documentation
 ### Generating a Mandelbrot Zoom
 You can run the zoom generator with all default options simply with `python zoom.py`.
 This will randomly choose a location on the edge of the mandelbrot set to zoom into.
-Check out the [Flags section](#flags) for run-time options.
+Check out the [Flags section](#flags) for different options.

 ### How does it know where to zoom in?
 The Program detects the edges of the mandelbrot set and keeps itself centered there.